bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

 *******************************
-Register Allocation in Cretonne
+Register Allocation in Cranelift
 *******************************

-.. default-domain:: cton
+.. default-domain:: clif
-.. highlight:: cton
+.. highlight:: clif

-Cretonne uses a *decoupled, SSA-based* register allocator.
+Cranelift uses a *decoupled, SSA-based* register allocator.
 Decoupled means that register allocation is split into two primary phases: *spilling* and *coloring*.
 SSA-based means that the code stays in SSA form throughout the register allocator, and in fact is still in SSA form after register allocation.